lachlanchen/IdeasGlass/docs/ideasglass_bridge.md

 ---
-title: IdeasGlass Ngrok Bridge
+title: IdeasGlass Bridge
-description: End-to-end setup for the FastAPI backend, PWA, Ngrok tunnel, and Arduino HTTPS client.
+description: End-to-end setup for the FastAPI backend, PWA, , and Arduino HTTPS client.
 ---

 # Overview

-This guide documents the exact steps we used to relay Arduino data (text + photos) to a public HTTPS endpoint (`https://ideas.lazying.art`), persist it in Postgres, and display it in a light-themed PWA installable on Android/iOS/Desktop.
+This guide documents the exact steps we used to relay Arduino data (text + photos) to a public HTTPS endpoint (`https://localhost:8765`), persist it in Postgres, and display it in a light-themed PWA installable on Android/iOS/Desktop.
 The stack consists of:

-- `backend/ngrok_bridge` — FastAPI + WebSocket server with a PWA front-end
+- `backend/bridge` — FastAPI + WebSocket server with a PWA front-end
-- `ngrok` — exposes the local server over `ideas.lazying.art`
+- `ngrok` — exposes the local server over `localhost:8765`
-- `IdeaGlass/firmware/ideasglass_arduino/IdeasGlassNgrokClient/` — ESP32 sketch that posts JSON payloads over TLS
+- `IdeaGlass/firmware/ideasglass_arduino/IdeasGlassClient/` — ESP32 sketch that posts JSON payloads over TLS

 # 1. Backend & PWA